Ecotrust/madrona/docs/creating_new_project.rst

 Study Region
 -------------
-Every project needs to define a :ref:`study region<study_region>`.
-This is a (multi)polygon shape which defines where shapes can be created.
+Every project should define a :ref:`study region<study_region>` if the ClipToStudyRegion manipulator will be used.
+The study region is a (multi)polygon shape which defines where shapes can be created.
 Because new shapes are clipped to this study region boundary, it is highly recomended to give this step great consideration up front; changing the study region boundary at a later date is MUCH more complicated.